Dammy-Brave/Dammy-Brave/README.md

-# Hi there, I'm Dammy Brave! 👋
+# Hi there, I'm Daniel Oyegunle! 👋

 Welcome to my GitHub profile!
 I'm a data enthusiast with a passion for uncovering insights from data and making data-driven decisions.
 I enjoy exploring data analytics and finding creative solutions through code.